Use a City-led Community Engagement Process

-Use the form below to automatically send an email to the Planning Commission and City Council.
+Take 30 seconds to tell the City that the community engagement process should be city-led, not developer-led, and that future plans for this site should include dedication of a significant percentage of the site for public open space.
+Use the form below to automatically send an email to the City Council.
 You may add a personal comment.
 The text of the email is below the form.
 You will receive a confirmation email.

 TEXT OF YOUR EMAIL